-You must configure the DHCP server differently, depending on whether it is installed on the same computer as the PXE server.
-For more information on configuring the DHCP server, see Configuring the DHCP server.
+Note: You must configure the DHCP server differently, depending on whether it is installed on the same computer as the PXE server.
+For more information on configuring the DHCP server, see Configuring a DHCP server on Windows and Configuring a DHCP server on Linux.
 BMC recommends that you install the PXE server and the DHCP server on different host computers.

 The TFTP Root window opens.